 If you vote by mail, you will receive 2 envelopes with your ballot.
 An outer envelope which you must sign (like signing the poll book if you voted at a polling place), and an inner privacy envelope that holds your ballot.
 It is important that you place your completed ballot in the inner privacy envelope and seal it.
 Do not write or stamp any marks on the privacy envelope.
 Ballots not placed in the privacy envelope are called "naked" ballots, and cannot be counted by law.

-Polling places were consolidated for the 2021 Primary Election.
-Will they be consolidated again?
+Polling locations were changed for the 2021 Primary Election.
+Will they change again?

-Luzerne County expects to return to all the regular polling places.
-However, we recommend you check back here in late April to confirm your polling place as changes may be required due to the ongoing pandemic.
+Luzerne County expects to return to all regular polling places.
+However, we recommend you check back here in late October to confirm your polling place as changes may be required due to the ongoing pandemic.

 If I vote in person, will I be filling out a paper ballot or using a machine to vote?